slamora/brackets-wiki/Research:-Design-Alternatives-for-Split-View.md

     * **Issue:** Maybe we should only do this for the secondary view, since the main view will always have the pointer from the working set.
 * There is a status bar in each view.
 * When the view is split vertically, the modal bar and bottom panel always stretch across both views, even in cases where they would only affect the focused view.
+    * **Issue:** Do bottom panels go above or below the status bar?
+If status bar is split, it seems like they have to go below.
+Otherwise we should keep a single status bar.

 ### Pros